RoboJackets/apiary/docs/officers/attendance.rst

 #.
 You can manually enter a GTID using the :guilabel:`Enter GTID manually` button if someone forgot their BuzzCard.
    If a valid BuzzCard consistently displays an error message, post in :slack:`apiary-mobile`.

-You may also use an external BuzzCard reader connected to your Android-powered device by Bluetooth to read both physical and mobile
+You may also use an external BuzzCard reader connected to your Android-powered device by Bluetooth to read both physical and digital
 BuzzCards.
 To use a reader:

 #.
 Power on the BuzzCard reader by pressing and holding the power button for three seconds.
 #.
 Open the app and follow the prompts to sign in.
 #.
 After signing in, go to the :guilabel:`Settings` page and select :guilabel:`Connect BuzzCard reader`.
 #.
 Tap the :guilabel:`Start scan` button to scan for readers.
 Select the reader from the list that matches the numbers on the label on the bottom.
 #.
-Go back to the :guilabel:`Attendance` page and resume collecting attendance as normal.
+Go back to the :guilabel:`Attendance` page and collect attendance as normal.

 By default, the app uses the NFC radio in your phone to read data from physical BuzzCards.
 Below are some tips for consistent, successful reads: